Home > Moving > City Guides > 11 Things to Know About Living in Columbia

 Photo via @colamuseum

-Columbia’s art scene is a must if you’re looking for some of the best things to do in the city!
-Browse ever-changing collections and exhibits from around the globe at Columbia Museum of Art.
-Give your inner artist a chance to shine by taking an art class at City Art, a three-in-one gallery space, workshop, and supply store.
-Visit 701 Center for Contemporary Arts and see what the local artists have been working on.
-Drop by if ART Gallery for one-of-a-kind events and exhibitions featuring prints, sculptures, paintings, and other contemporary pieces from artists in Columbia.
-Or get in touch with a more intimate side of Soda City’s art with a trip to The Village Artists, where local artists display their work and teach classes on photography, painting, basketweaving, and more!
+Columbia’s art scene is a must if you’re looking for things to do!
+Enjoy a performance from one of two professional ballet companies that call Soda City home, the Columbia Classical Ballet or Columbia City Ballet.
+Catch an amazing performance from the South Carolina Philharmonic Orchestra at Koger Center for the Arts.
+Browse ever-changing collections and exhibits from around the globe at the Columbia Museum of Art.
+Give your inner artist a chance to shine by taking a class at City Art, a three-in-one gallery space, workshop, and supply store.
+Visit 701 Center for Contemporary Art and see what the local artists have been working on.
+Drop by if ART Gallery for one-of-a-kind events and exhibitions featuring prints, sculptures, paintings, and other Contemporary pieces from artists in Columbia.
+See comedy shows, community plays, musicals, and more at the Trustus Theatre.
+Or see indie films, documentaries, international movies, classic flicks, and more at The Nickelodeon.

 Visit World-Class Museums & Historical Sites